How big is the Algonquin to Adirondacks region?

 Who funds the A2A Collaborative?

-A2A is a registered charity in Canada that depends on annual membership fees, donations and other forms of non-profit funding to initiate research and other projects.
+A2A is a registered charity in Canada and the United States that depends on annual membership fees, donations and other forms of non-profit funding to initiate research and other projects.
 A2A has received grants from organizations such as the Ontario Trillium Foundation, Thousand Islands Community Development Corporation, the RBC Blue Water Fund, the TD Friends of the Environment Foundation, the McLean Foundation, the Ontario Ministry of Natural Resources and Forestry's Species-at-Risk Stewardship Fund, the Community Foundation for Kingston & Area, and the National Trails Coalition.
 A2A also accepts donations from from partner organizations and private donors.
 A2A is run by a full-time Program Director, contracted project staff, and a team of volunteers.

 Photos by Emily Conger